 Also, refrain from hiring a person who has never worked on a niche like yours before in their career.
 While app developers would want to delve into newer fields in order to diversify their portfolio, the decision to take the risk is in your hands as an employer.

-Hiring someone who is untouched from your area might eventually lead to bad user experience and dissatisfaction.
+Hiring someone who is untouched from your area might eventually lead to a bad user experience and dissatisfaction.
 Moreover, this will result in wastage of man-hours as the developer studies the niche industry and similar products.
 This can prove to be lethal for any business that is planning for the long haul.

 Therefore, lean towards including an applicant who is well-versed with the trends in your industry, as he/she will know what features click and what are redundant.